What you’ll learn:

 - Metformin is widely available as a generic medication, making it an affordable option for many.

-Since you’re exploring weight loss medications, be sure to see if you qualify for Noom Med.
-Our qualified clinicians will help you find the medication that’s right for you and provide personalized guidance and support.
+If you’re ready to talk to an expert about weight loss medication, see if you qualify for Noom Med.
+Our qualified clinicians will help you find the medication that’s right for you, if needed, and provide personalized guidance and support.
 You’ll learn how to manage side effects, optimize your nutrition, and build healthy habits for long-term success.

-Metformin is a medication that has been used to treat type 2 diabetes for over half a century.
-As we said, it’s FDA-approved to treat type 2 diabetes management, but it has also been prescribed off-label for weight loss.
+Metformin has been used to treat type 2 diabetes for over half a century.
+But, recently, it has also been prescribed off-label for weight loss.

-There are three main ways that metformin can help someone lose weight:
+There are three main ways that metformin can cause weight loss:

 - It increases levels of what researchers call an “anti-hunger” molecule.
 This is the same molecule that is produced after vigorous exercise, a time when hunger is naturally suppressed.